 - Provide all modellers with a framework to help understand how they and others make decisions on the scientific positioning of their research, especially in understanding the often implicit positioning choices made by their particular discipline.
 We hope that this can also be a step towards more useful interdisciplinary discussion, and perhaps a shared vocabulary.

-Below, we briefly compare our taxonomy with some others in the literature,
+- Below, we briefly compare our taxonomy with some others in

 the aims above.

 inference process by which models try to achieve scientifically

 - The former covers the degree to which empirical data is used in model formulation, and hence maps roughly to our Apriorist – Empirical dimension.
 The latter covers how many model specifications are investigated: “In specific analyses only one specification of the simulation model is extensively simulated and the results analysed.”
 (Brenner & Werker 2007, §3.1).
 This is really a categorisation of what validation and sensitivity analysis is done, not really the ideological why behind it.
 From our point of view, this dimension would really be a consequence of decisions made along all our dimensions.